Homesickness During the Holidays

 Creating new traditions will help you feel grounded, too.
 Try putting a local twist on your home holiday traditions and mixing them with your ritual that you already know.
 It also portends feeling more at home in your new country.

-Whether it is going to a holiday market, taking a local celebration together or making new rituals with friends, some new traditions might be a way of your holidays to be special instead of just sad.
+Whether it is going to a holiday market, taking a local celebration together, or making new rituals with friends, some new traditions might be a way for your holidays to be special instead of just sad.

 Practice Self-Care During the Holidays

-Missing home sucks, and its definitely worse over the holidays.
-Take care of yourself: go outside for fresh air, get exercise and keep good habits.
+Missing home sucks, and it’s definitely worse over the holidays.
+Take care of yourself: go outside for fresh air, get exercise, and keep healthy habits.
 Journaling or engaging in mindfulness work are other tools that might help you process your emotions.

 Avoid isolating yourself.
-Even a short walk or a visit to a coffee shop, or listening to music that you love, might make you feel lighter at times.
+Even a short walk, a visit to a coffee shop, or listening to music that you love might make you feel lighter at times.

 Stay Busy and Connected

-You will never think of home, and the homesickness is only distant memory.
-Check out local attractions, travel on weekends, volunteer and join clubs or community groups.
-These will keep you busy, engaged and focused on what you still have (and not just be aware of what’s missing).
+You will never think of home, and the homesickness is only a distant memory.
+Check out local attractions, travel on weekends, volunteer, and join clubs or community groups.
+These will keep you busy, engaged, and focused on what you still have (and not just be aware of what’s missing).

 Attending local events (holiday events or expat meetups) can have you feel part of a community and combat that feeling of isolation.